instructlab/instructlab/TROUBLESHOOTING.md

    >**NOTE:** Diminishing returns might kick in around 300 or so iterations.
 Increasing the number of iterations comes at the cost of having to wait longer for the training to complete.

 2. Pick an adapter file with the lowest validation loss.
 The training process generates and persists an adapter file periodically.
 The terminal output will tell you the validation loss that each adapter is associated with.
 The frequency of adapter file generation will be controlled by `--save-every` flag.
-For example, `ilab train --save-every 10` outputs an adapter file every `10th` iteration.
+For example, `ilab model train --save-every 10` outputs an adapter file every `10th` iteration.

 ## Additional resources